 - 1. The Early Retirement Supplemental Benefit will be in effect, subject to paragraph 2, for the term of this Collective Agreement. - 2.
 The Early Retirement Supplemental Benefit, and the associated terms set out in this Letter of Agreement, are of no effect and will not become operative until the first day of the month following the implementation of changes to the MPP, and on the condition that the changes reduce the early retirement benefits currently available (as at December 2020). - 3.
 An employee who, during the term of this Collective Agreement, reaches between the ages of fifty-five (55) and sixty-one (61) years and has achieved fifteen (15) years of continuous service with the District, may, on a one-time basis, choose to receive an Early Retirement Supplemental Benefit payment in the gross amount of \$5,000.00.
 Employees will be required to notify the District, in writing, during the annual notification period (January), which notification must confirm a retirement date during the same calendar year. - 4.
 No Early Retirement Supplemental Benefit payment shall be paid until the first month that the employee begins to receive retirement benefits payments through the MPP. - 5.
-The notification period shall be one month each year, starting on January 1, 2022 to January 31, 2022 and each January thereafter.
+The notification period shall be one month each year, starting on January 1 of each year.
 This Early Retirement Supplemental Benefit will be capped at fifty thousand dollars (\$50,000) over the life of the Collective Agreement.
-Any unused money not claimed in 2022 shall be available for the January 2023 notification period and so on into the January 2024 notification period, if funds are still available.
-In the event there is a need to determine which employees receive an Early Retirement Supplemental Benefit payment, seniority shall be the determining factor. - 6.
-Eligible employees who elect to retire and receive the \$5000 benefit as per above #3 shall have the option to direct the payment of the benefit to a personal RRSP and the DOK shall comply to such request.
+Any unused money not claimed in 2025 shall be available for the January 2026 notification period and so on, if funds are still available.
+In the event there is a need to determine which employees receive an Early Retirement Supplemental Benefit payment, seniority shall be the determining factor. - Eligible employees who elect to retire and receive the \$5000 benefit as per above #3 shall have the option to direct the payment of the benefit to a personal RRSP and the DOK shall comply to such request.